tangle-network/relayer/config/README.md

 ##### deployed-at

 The block number at which the contract was deployed.
-This is used to determine the block number to start scanning for events from.
+This is used to determine the starting block number for scanning events.

 - Type: `number`
 - Required: `true`